RenukaK1404/Retinal-hyperspectral-alzheimers-screening/README.md

 - Project documentation

 To protect ongoing unpublished research and future journal submission plans, this repository does NOT currently include Full manuscript and Clinical datasets

+## Disclaimer

+This repository is intended solely for academic and research documentation purposes.
+The project is currently under ongoing refinement and planned journal submission.
+Certain implementation details, datasets, and experimental outputs are intentionally withheld at this stage to protect unpublished research material.